raymur/quartz/content/climb/goals.md

 # gym climbing
 > send all of the hardest, most sandbagged routes at your current grade
 motivation: you want to work on weaknesses and put yourself on stuff that scares you a bit.
 Pretty much everything is (relatively) safe in a gym, so work on getting rid of that fear/mental laziness.

+# pushing grades
+> climb >= 5.11a this year
+grades are somewhat arbitrary.
+It's importatnt not to tie your self-worth to a number.
+This goal is mostly here to remind me to leave my comfort zone and attempt climbs I wont necissarily send.

+# powerlinez sport climbs
+> send all 5 routes at that crag currently I have just 1 route left.
+Hopefully I can close out this mini chapter soon.